 Emotions may cause most of our troubles and it is very difficult to figure out what the ‘stressor’ is.
-Consequently, we might feel happy in one space but uncomfortable in another one and aren’t be able to understand why.
+Consequently, we might feel happy in one space but uncomfortable in another one and aren’t able to understand why.

 Often, this relates to the design concept and how it originates.

-We are all different, so someone might feel super comfy in big open space, while someone else would freak out in the same place.
+We are all different, so someone might feel super comfy in a big open space, while someone else would freak out in the same place.
 Someone might like a little old cottage and feel nice and cosy in it, while someone else would think it cluttered.

 Holistic interior design and The Mind